TadiwanasheZvidzaRodney/Hustlr/README.md

 * **Ratings and Reviews:** Allowing users to rate and review each other.
 * **Admin Management:** Managing platform settings, user accounts, and dispute resolution.
 * **WhatsApp Integration:** Provides a chatbot interface for users to interact with the platform.

+## Proposed Monolithic Architecture

+Given the initial stage and the need for rapid development, a monolithic architecture is suitable.
+This means all components of the application are combined into a single unit.
+However, we'll incorporate design choices to accommodate future scaling.